Joaquin-E-Serraiti/pathfinding-visualizer/README.md

 ## 4. Internal Structure

-The internal structure and logic of the code for this project explained: CODEBASE.md.
+A general explanation of the code structure and how the important parts work can be found in [CODEBASE.md](./CODEBASE.md).

 ## 5. Contributing